isabella232/d-exec/javavm/README.md

 gradle:
 =======
 Follow this link to install gradle: https://gradle.org/install/

-On linux and macOS, use the following command to build and to run the TCP app:
+On linux and macOS, go to the directory 'graalvm_tcp_server' and use the following command to build and to run the TCP app:
 ```bash
 gradle run --args='mul'
 ```
-from the directory 'graalvm_tcp_server'.

 On windows, use 'gradlew.bat' instead (not tested yet).